-- The machinery must comply with the applicable sections of the essential Health and Safety requirements as set out in Annex 1. - The technical documentation as set out in Annex 7, chapter A, must be accessible. - Provide all necessary information, for example, the machinery's operating instructions. - Conduct a suitable procedure for the assessment of conformity in accordance with Articles 10-13. - Issue an EC Declaration of Conformity in accordance with Annex 2, part 1, chapter A. Ensure that the Declaration is supplied together with the machinery. - Affix the CE marking in accordance with Annex 3.
+- " The machinery must comply with the applicable sections of the essential Health and Safety requirements in Annex 1.
+For Machine regulation, Annex 3. - " The technical documentation as set out in Annex 7, chapter A, must be accessible.
+Machine Regulation Annex 4 Part A. - " Provide all necessary information, for example, the machinery's operating Manual. - Conduct a suitable procedure for the assessment of conformity in accordance with Articles 10-13.
+Machine regulation chapter 2, article 10-19. - " Issue an EC Declaration of Conformity in accordance with Annex 2, part 1, chapter A. Machine regulation Chapter 3 Article 20-22.
+Ensure that the Declaration is supplied together with the machinery. - " Affix the CE marking in accordance with vc Annex 3.
+Machine Regulation Chapter 3 articles 23-24.